lynalamloum/lynalamloum/README.md

 **about**

 I love learning across different fields, which is probably why I ended up in a dual degree.
-I'm drawn to problems that make me think, and lately that's been pulling me toward cybersecurity.
+I'm drawn to problems that make me think and lately that's been pulling me toward cybersecurity.

 ---